Oneo64/The-Mirk-of-Agmundr/Characters/Agmundr.md

 Agmundr the Terrible was a Viking explorer who discovered Newfoundland and established Hrafnhamarr.
 During his stay, he was struck by an arrow in a battle with the natives of the island and was buried in a mound.

 ## Appearance
-Agmundr is a tall, withered corpse, with greyed eyes and sparse black hair.
-Its face is old, wrinkled, and bony, and its skin is dark and greyish green, a result of idling inside a cold, dry tomb for decades.
-There is a gnarly wound in its stomach, as if someone drove a sharp object through it.
+While it was a draugr, Agmundr was a tall, withered corpse, with greyed eyes and sparse black hair.
+Its face was wrinkled and bony, and its skin was dark and grey with a green tint, a result of idling inside a cold, dry tomb for decades.
+There was a gnarly wound in its stomach, as if someone drove a sharp object through it.

-Agmundr wears a weak helmet that has holes in it.
-Under a heavy cloak, it wears a suit of old maille and grey ragged clothes.
-It carries a longseax and a rotten shield.
+Agmundr wore a weak helmet that had holes in it.
+Under a heavy cloak, it wore a suit of old maille and grey ragged clothes.
+It carried a longseax and a rotten shield.

 ## Personality
-Agmundr is extremely playful yet cruel, having no regard for any traditions it used to have.
-Like many draugr, it is extremely and violently protective of its valuables.
+Agmundr was extremely playful yet cruel, having no regard for any traditions it used to have.
+Like many draugr, it was extremely and violently protective of its valuables.

 ### Example dialogue
 - "Hefirðu borið koppinn minn, nú skal þú deyja."